100 Hard General Knowledge Trivia Quiz with Answers Printable

 Douglas Adams

-13. American author Robert Jordan began writing the first volume of which popular novel in 1984, and it was published in January 1990?
+13. American author Robert Jordan began writing the first volume of this popular novel in 1984, and it was published in January 1990?

 The Eye of the World